 Clyde River (Kangiqtugaapik), Nunavut, is located on the east coast of Baffin Island.
 Starting in 2009, local hunters and Elders partnered with researchers from the University of Colorado Boulder and Colorado State University to initiate the Silalirijiit Project.

 An Inuktitut word, Silalirijiit (pronounced see-lah-LEE-ree-yeet) means "those who work with or think about weather."
-This three-year project links Inuit knowledge with climate science and environmental modeling to understand weather patterns and their changes in the Clyde River area.
+This project links Inuit knowledge with climate science and environmental modeling to understand weather patterns and their changes in the Clyde River area.

 Evaluating the nature and significance of weather changes in the Arctic requires an approach that merges different tools, methods, and ways of knowing the environment.
 In Silalirijiit, a collaborative, multicultural and multidisciplinary team of weather experts are exchanging skills and knowledge all with the common purpose of understanding the weather in this part of the Arctic.